 - Very compact and lightweight

-- Ability to delay “GO” buzzer
+- Ability to delay the GO buzzer

-- Screen isn’t backlit
+- Screen is not backlit

 Also, the mode buttons are moved around slightly to make it even easier to adjust your display screen without having to lose all of your focus.
-In fact, the display screen on the Competition Electronics Pocket Pro II is, by far, our favorite for showcasing shot times and numbers.
+The display screen on the Competition Electronics Pocket Pro II is, by far, our favorite for showcasing shot times and numbers.
 Instead of writing down individual counts for comparison, you can do it right there on your screen, saving you priceless time at the range.

 What we say — The Competition Electronics Pocket Pro II also costs about $130 online.
-For just $10 more than the original, you’re getting a better display, better memory, and a better design.
+For just around $10 more than the original, you’re getting a better display, better memory, and a better design.
 For the experienced or the newcomer, this is a great shot timer.